 Just about all of these recipes will require dried calendula flowers, which you can harvest and preserve on your own or purchase them from a quality source.
-For tips on drying calendula, check out Joybilee Farm’s article here; and if you choose to purchase your herbs, we trust Mountain Rose Herbs as a quality source.
-Here’s what you are going to need.
+For tips on drying calendula, check out Joybilee Farm’s article here, and if you choose to purchase your herbs, you can find them here.

 Elderberry Calendula Cold and Flu Elixir